Zeld2/Zeld2/README.md

 - 👋 Hi, I’m @Zeld2
-- 👀 I’m interested in becoming a developer and helping the world to be a better place.
+- 👀 I’m interested in becoming a software developer and helping the world to be a better place.
 - 🌱 I’m currently learning .NET and C#.
 - 📫 My email is: theudelci@gmail.com